markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-error-handler/readme.md

 1. **index.js** - Node.js code triggered by exceptions in the processing of incoming images.
 2. **package.json** - npm dependancies.

-## Prerequisites

-1. All the prerequisites specified on the [repository readme.md](https://github.com/markwest1972/smart-security-camera).
-2. [A recent node and npm verson](https://github.com/sdesalas/node-pi-zero) on your build machine.

 ## How to use

 ### Creating a Zip File